By: Dr. Clayton Greenway, B.Sc., DVM | Dec 1, 2017

 No danger of fatalities here.
 But your pet’s stomach and intestines can be irritated by fibrous matter from the cactus.
 Diarrhea or vomiting can be the result.

 If you have a natural tree sitting in a pot of water, keep your pet from drinking the water.
-It can be sickened by bacteria, fertilizer and mould.
+It can be sickened by bacteria, fertilizer and mold.

 Dangerous lilies are of the Lilium or Hemerocallis species.
 These include Asiatic hybrids, day lilies, Easter lilies, Japanese Show lilies, red, rubrum, stargazer and tiger lilies, Western and wood lilies.
 As little as a bit of pollen or water from the flower’s vase can cause acute kidney failure in a cat.
 So can eating a couple of leaves or petals.